Overview

 Will there be any capital investment into facilities?

-Yes, multi-million-pound investments will be made into the sporting facilities, including a new athletics track at Scotstoun Stadium.
+Yes, multi-million-pound investments will be made into the venue sporting facilities, including a new Athletics track at Scotstoun Stadium.
+Work on the Athletics track will begin in June 2025.

 Will any facilities be built for the Games?